Terasology/Potions/README.md

 * Sacred - Regenerates 3 HP per second for 10 seconds, increases the user's base max health by 25% for 30 seconds, and also cures poison status.
 * Ultra Heal - Restores a very vast amount of HP for 2 seconds.
 * Inversion - Disorients the player by inverting the controls (i.e. turning left will turn right).
+* Juggernaut - Restricts the Player's movements in exchange for damage resistance for 10 seconds.

 ## Contribution